Kikkerachtbaan: Information

 The train of this roller coaster consists of 20 vehicles, each car has two seating areas per person, which amounts to a maximum of 40 people per trip.
 It has one train.
 On the top of the front carriage of the train, mascot Rick the Frog depicted with his hands folded where his chin rests.

+This Frog Roller Coaster has been decommissioned on 10 November 2025 after last ride.
+It will be replaced by new next generation Frog Roller Coaster and will reopened at Easter 2026.